zaphosting/docs/docs/satisfactory-switchexperimental.md

 :::

 ## How to switch to experimental build?
-Through our gameserver system, it is very simple to change the build of the server through our website.
+Through our game server system, it is very simple to change the build of the server through our website.
 Before beginning, we recommend that you back up your Satisfactory savegames as switching the game will erase all files.

 ### Backing up savegames
-Backing up your entire gameserver or gamesaves is very easy.
+Backing up your entire game server or gamesaves is very easy.
 Head over to the Satisfactory product page and enter the `Tools -> Backups` tab.

 ![Screenshot 2023-02-21 192618](https://user-images.githubusercontent.com/42719082/220439833-3b8f24d4-75bd-42f2-84a5-df59206497e4.png)

 On this page you can perform a wide range of functions, including automatic backups which is further explained [on this page](gameserver-backups.md).
 Here we will focus on a manual backup.

-At the top of the page, simply press the green + icon and accept the prompt to perform a backup of the entire gameserver to your ZAP backup storage.
+At the top of the page, simply press the green + icon and accept the prompt to perform a backup of the entire game server to your ZAP backup storage.

 ![Screenshot 2023-02-21 193113](https://user-images.githubusercontent.com/42719082/220440713-4f7acd14-3b9f-4f2b-a03d-72b8b1a9ec2d.png)